baabelfish/gpm/README.md

 NOTE: Remember to add the line it provides to your ``~/.zshrc`` or ``~/.bashrc``.

 # Usage
-- Create a configuration file
+- Modify the configuration file
 - Run ``tpm install``
 - Restart shell (to get sourced packages working)